 The event was organized with support from Mistra Geopolitics.

 Prof. Itay Fishhendler, Head of the Environmental and Planning Program at the Hebrew University of Jerusalem

 Prof. Itay Fischhendler is a leading scholar on transboundary water institutions and Middle East water issues.
-His research focuses on environmental conflict resolution, natural resources management and governance and decision-making under conditions of political and environmental uncertainty.
+His research focuses on environmental conflict resolution, natural resources management and governance, and decision making under conditions of political and environmental uncertainty.

-Dan Smith, Director of SIPRI
+Dan Smith, SIPRI Director